Sloomb Camp Reservations - (Ages 10 and up)

 *****THIS IS A NUT FREE FACILITY.*****

 Camp Manitou has a special diet chef.
 She is great and is prepared to work with you so that your family can have a wonderful time and enjoy your meals.
-Dave assured me that she should be able to accommodate everyone, however she may need to contact some of you directly who have more specific needs.
+Dave assured me that she should be able to accommodate everyone, however she may need to contact some of you directly if you have more specific needs.
 If you have allergies, etc, please let us know when you sign up so that we can get in touch with you as needed.
 We will of course keep all your information private.
 If you do need a kitchen to prepare special meals, there are a few cabins with kitchenettes.
+Everyone had tons of options for food last year so please do not stress over food planning.
+We just need to know your dietary restrictions in advance to prepare and everything should work out very well.
+These are nice people and they want to make sure campers are enjoying their time.
+Please do plan on bringing snacks and food for the ride to and from camp.
+Last year we had a late lunch around 1pm on Friday afternoon after check-in.
+Sunday morning breakfast is the last meal.

 You can bring your own alcohol to camp but it must stay in your cabin or on your deck.
 Beer bottles are the only exception to this because of broken glass and bottle caps and are not permitted.
 You can bring wine, kegs, etc just no beer bottles.